darshitmvora/spark-streaming/README.md

 This repository contain the steps to install Apache Spark, and run an application that consumes the twitter's real-time stream and performs transformation on the data.

-If you already have a linux system, refer SetupSparkEnvironment.md to install and setup Spark.

 If you have a windows system, you need to create a linux virtual machine.
 Instructions are given in SetupLinuxVM.md.

+Refer SetupSparkEnvironment.md to install and setup Spark.